-- After week #4: regression to the mean—the uplift has disappeared.
+- After week #4: Regression to the mean—the uplift has disappeared.

 Run your tests longer.
-Make sure they include two business cycles, have enough absolute conversions/transactions and have had enough duration time wise.
+Make sure they include two business cycles, have enough absolute conversions/transactions, and have had enough duration timewise.

-Example: imaginary lift
+Example of an imaginary lift

-Spoiler: the test ended with “no difference”.
+Spoiler: The test ended with “no difference.”
 Here’s the Optimizely overview for revenue (click to enlarge):